lsoloughlin/MFWS_RapidFloristics_2021/README.md

 - "Ecofocus" at Gold Creek Station, 15-09-2022
 - "Science at the Sanctuary" at Wildbark, 06-10-2022
 - ESA-SCOB 2022 Conference at Wollongong, 28-11-2022

+MARCH 2023 UPDATE
+Manscript submitted for peer review to Ecological Management and Restoration.
+Current ms draft PDF here is the version submitted